Cray-HPE/docs-csm/install/deploy_management_nodes.md

 1. (optional) Check these BIOS settings on management nodes [NCN BIOS](../background/ncn_bios.md).

-    > This is _optional_, the BIOS settings (or lack thereof) do not prevent deployment.
-The NCN Installation will work with the CMOS' default BIOS.
+    > This is **optional**, the BIOS settings (or lack thereof) do not prevent deployment.
+The NCN installation will work with the CMOS' default BIOS.
 There may be settings that facilitate the speed of deployment, but they may be tuned at a later time.

-    > **`NOTE`** The BIOS tuning will be automated, further reducing this step.
+    > **NOTE** The BIOS tuning will be automated, further reducing this step.

 1. The firmware on the management nodes should be checked for compliance with the minimum required version and updated, if necessary, at this point.

-   > **`WARNING:`** Gigabyte NCNs running BIOS version C20 can become unusable
+   > **WARNING:** Gigabyte NCNs running BIOS version C20 can become unusable
    > when Shasta 1.5 is installed.
 This is a result of a bug in the Gigabyte
    > firmware.
 This bug has not been observed in BIOS version C17.
    >